 What does this have to do with a capo, you ask?

-The only guitar that I brought with me to Micronesia was my acoustic/electric.
-Between the heat and the humidity, the environment in this place is not kind to musical instruments.
+The only guitar that I brought to Micronesia was my acoustic/electric.
+It was all that I could carry on an airplane.
+I quickly learned that between the heat and the humidity, the climate in this place is not kind to musical instruments.
 Guitar strings corroded within a day or two, and the fretboard absorbed a lot of moisture from the air.
 Within a few months, the neck had started to noticeably bow.
-This was also around the time that I realized that I did not have a truss rod wrench (nor did I really want to make any major adjustments to my guitar in this environment)--so to compensate for the intonation being off, as well as the string buzz that I was getting on the first few frets, I started using a capo.
-Prior to this, it mostly just took up space in my guitar case.

-Many of the songs that would later find their way onto my albums, particularly those that use a capo, started as riffs and chord progressions that I played on our back porch when we lived on the island of Pohnpei.
+Many of the songs that would later find their way onto my albums, particularly those that use a capo, started as riffs and chord progressions that I played on the back porch during the year that I lived on the island of Pohnpei.
 Examples include:

 I'm sure there were others, but you get the idea.
 In most cases, it would be another six to ten years before I turned any of these "practice riffs" into fully realized songs.
 At the time, I wasn't really thinking about writing music.
-Playing guitar behind the house was just something to do.
-For what it's worth, we did not have a television, there were no cell phone towers in the entire archipelago, and the internet service was terrible, so we did a lot of sitting outside.
+With no cell phones or televisions, where the electricity came by way of enormous diesel generators, playing guitar behind the house was just something to do.
 I kind of miss it sometimes.

 Change in Environment-> Learning to Adapt -> Finding Inspiration in the Unfamiliar -> Writing Lyrics to Fit the Music